How To Observe Mental Health Week UK To Improve Mental Health And Wellbeing

 • Wearing a green ribbon or green shirt to show your support for mental health awareness

-In addition to spreading awareness about the importance of mental health and the availability of resources, there are many steps you can take to promote your own emotional wellbeing.
+In addition to spreading awareness about the importance of mental health and the availability of resources, there are many steps you can take to promote your own emotional well-being.
 First, participating in regular self-care can be beneficial.
 Engaging in exercise often, building meaningful relationships with family and friends, eating nutrient-dense meals, and getting enough sleep are just a few examples.
-Setting boundaries, speaking up for your needs, and practicing positive self-talk can also be nourishing practices.
+Setting boundaries, speaking up for your needs, journaling, and practicing positive self-talk can also be nourishing practices that help you build confidence and cultivate resilience.
+In addition, pursuing activities that give you a sense of purpose can also be valuable; these can be different for each individual but might involve creating art, volunteering, taking steps to fight for a cause you believe in, building strong connections with others in your community, or taking time to explore who you are on a deeper level.

 Seeking mental health care when you need support as you navigate life’s challenges is another important example.
 Whether you're living with signs of a condition like depression or anxiety, are facing low self-esteem or hopelessness, or are having trouble coping with relationship conflict or major life changes, a compassionate therapist or counselor can provide support.